-Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers and directors and persons who beneficially own more than 10% of our common stock to file initial reports of beneficial ownership and reports of changes in beneficial ownership with the SEC.
+Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers and directors and persons who beneficially own more than 10% of our Common Stock to file initial reports of beneficial ownership and reports of changes in beneficial ownership with the SEC.
 Such persons are required by SEC regulations to furnish us with copies of all Section 16(a) forms filed by such person.

-Based solely on our review of such forms furnished to us and written representations from certain reporting persons, we believes that all filing requirements applicable to our executive officers, directors and greater-than-10% stockholders were complied with except that Lee-Lean Shu and Haydn Hsieh each filed one late report with respect to an aggregate of one transaction each.
+Based solely on our review of such forms furnished to us and written representations from certain reporting persons, we believe that all filing requirements applicable to our executive officers, directors and greater-than-10% stockholders were complied with during fiscal 2010 except that Lee-Lean Shu, Arthur Whipple, Ruey L. Lu and Haydn Hsieh each filed one late report, on Form 4, with respect to one transaction each.